 To recover the BIOS from the support CD:

-- 1. Remove any floppy disk from the floppy disk drive, then turn on the system. - 2.
+- 1. Turn on the system. - 2.
 Insert the support CD to the optical drive. - 3.
-The utility displays the following message and automatically checks the floppy disk for the original or updated BIOS file.
+The utility displays the following message and automatically checks the CD for the BIOS file.

 '''

 Bad BIOS checksum.
 Starting BIOS recovery...

 Checking for floppy...

 '''